-Till date, not many artists have been able to carve such a human figure that is neither unrealistic nor exaggerated, yet so perfect.
+To date, not many artists have been able to carve such a human figure that is neither unrealistic nor exaggerated, yet so perfect.
 This masterpiece shows Michael’s vast understanding of human anatomy, which inspired many of his peers, including Botticelli and Da Vinci.

 Today, David stands in the Galleria dell’Accademia in Florence right below a skylight designed by Emilio de Fabris.
-Thousands of people visit the gallery to be awed by how David in person looks even more magnificent than he does in the photos.
+Thousands of people visit the gallery to be awed by how David, in person, looks even more magnificent than he does in the photos.

 4. Christ the Redeemer, Rio De Janeiro

 - Height: 98 ft

 Christ the Redeemer may be one of the few statues that became a landmark not just for a country, but also for an entire continent.
 It is one of the largest structures in South America, and therefore, a significant attraction.
 It may be one of the ‘youngest’ statues on our most famous statues list so far, but even in modern times, creating a sculpture of this scale is nothing short of a marvel.
 While the figure itself is colossal, it stands 2,300 feet high at Corcovado Mountain, which adds to its holy glory.